 Tell the students that monitor and printer are used as output devices in a computer.

-Ensure that the scope of For The Teacher given at the end of the chapter has been covered.
+Ask the students to solve the exercises Topic Flashback and Quick Quiz given on pages 22 and 24.
+Ensure that the scope of For The Teacher section given at the end of the chapter has been covered.